ramurjua/design-verification_handbook/uvm/UVM.md

 # UVM

 UVM is a framework of SystemVerilog classes from which fully functional testbenches can be built.
-The methodology specifies and lays out a set of guidliens to be followed for creation od verification testbenches.
+The methodology specifies and lays out a set of guidlines to be followed for creation od verification testbenches.
 UVM provides a set of base classes from which more complex classes can be build by inheritance and adding into it certain functions required for verification enviroment.

 Advantages:
 * Ensure uniformity between different verification teams.
 * Flexibility.
 * Ease of mantaining testbenches.

-*Example:* The sequence-driver hanshake mechanishm is tajen care of under the hood so that only stimulus need to be written.
-This saves quite a lot of time in setting up a testbnehc stucture since the foundation itself is well defined.
+*Example:* The sequence-driver hanshake mechanishm is taken care of under the hood so that only stimulus need to be written.
+This saves quite a lot of time in setting up a testbench stucture since the foundation itself is well defined.

 ## Components vs Objects